rpf13/sunshine/README.md

     - The first result is the temperature.
     - The second result is the actual weathercondition, which is the translated, standardized [WMO Weather interpretation codes](https://open-meteo.com/en/docs).
     - The weathercondition gets enriched via a matching emoji, to make the interpretation more appealing.
-    - The user gets asked if he wants to make another turn of live wheather, which would clear the screen and bring him back to enter a new town.
+    - The user gets asked, if he wants to make another turn of live wheather, which would clear the screen and bring him back to enter a new town.

         ![Live Weather Final Result](docs/testing/01_live_final_result.png)